Strong and Hiding Distributed Certification of Bipartiteness: Abstract

 \section{Abstract}

-Distributed certification is a framework in distributed computing where nodes in a network jointly verify whether the whole graph satisfies a given property.
-A locally checkable proof (LCP) is a non-deterministic distributed algorithm used to verify global properties of a graph $G$, involving a prover and a verifier.
-The prover is a powerful entity that assigns certificates to nodes, which are then locally checked by the verifier.
-An LCP is correct if it satisfies completeness and soundness.
-Completeness means that, for any graph $G$ satisfying a property $\Pi$, there exists a certificate assignment accepted by all nodes.
-Soundness ensures that for every graph not satisfying $\Pi$, at least one node rejects any certificate assignment.
+Distributed certification is a framework in distributed computing where nodes in a network collaboratively verify whether the entire graph satisfies a given property.
+Within this framework, a \emph{locally checkable proof (LCP)} is a non-deterministic distributed algorithm designed to verify global properties of a graph $G$.
+It involves two key components: a \emph{prover} and a \emph{distributed verifier}.
+The prover is an all-powerful computational entity capable of performing any Turing-computable operation instantaneously.
+Its role is to convince the distributed verifier, composed of the graph's nodes, that $G$ satisfies a particular property $\Pi$.

+An LCP is correct if it satisfies \emph{completeness} and \emph{soundness}.
+Completeness ensures that, for every graph $G$ satisfying $\Pi$, there exists a certificate assignment that is accepted by all nodes.
+Soundness guarantees that for every graph $G$ that does not satisfy $\Pi$, at least one node rejects the assignment for any given certificate assignment.

-We study how to certify that a graph is bipartite (i.e., $2$-colorable) with an LCP that hides the $2$-coloring from the verifier.
-An LCP is hiding if no local algorithm can reconstruct the coloring from a valid certificate.
-Motivated by promise-free separations in the LOCAL model and its variants, we also require strong soundness: in a no-instance, the subgraph induced by accepting nodes must be $2$-colorable.
-An LCP with completeness, soundness, hiding, and strong soundness is called strong and hiding.
+In this paper, we study the problem of certifying whether a graph is \emph{bipartite} (i.e. \emph{$2$-colorable}) with an LCP that is able to \emph{hide} a $2$-coloring from the verifier.
+More precisely, we say an LCP for $2$-coloring is \emph{hiding} if, in a yes-instance, it is possible to assign certificates to nodes \emph{without revealing an explicit $2$-coloring}.
+Motivated by the search for promise-free separations of extensions of the LOCAL model in the context of locally checkable labeling (LCL) problems, we also require the LCPs to satisfy what we refer to as the \emph{strong soundness} property.
+This is a strengthening of soundness that requires that, in a no-instance (i.e., a non-$2$-colorable graph) and for every certificate assignment, the subset of accepting nodes must induce a $2$-colorable subgraph.
+An LCP satisfying completeness, soundness, hiding, and strong soundness is called a \emph{strong and hiding LCP}.

-We show that such LCPs for $2$-coloring exist in specific graph classes, using only $O(\log n)$-size certificates.
-If the input is a cycle or has a node of degree 1, these LCPs also work in anonymous networks with constant-size certificates.
+We show that strong and hiding LCPs for $2$-coloring exist in specific graph classes and requiring only $O(\log n)$-sized certificates.
+Furthermore, when the input is promised to be a cycle or contains a node of degree $1$, we show the existence of strong and hiding LCPs even in an \emph{anonymous} network and with \emph{constant-size} certificates.